-QUICHE - Yes - The eggs, meat and/or cheese in quiche may be credited based on the amount of meat/meat alternate in each serving.
-See "Pie Crust" for crediting the crust
+QUICHE - Yes -homemade- The eggs, meat and/or cheese in quiche may be credited based on the amount of meat/meat alternate in each serving.
+See "Pie Crust" for crediting the crust.
+CN label or Product analysis sheet is required if commercially prepared.

 QUICK BREAD - Yes - May be counted as a bread alternative if enriched or whole grain flour or meal is the main ingredient.
 The vegetables or fruits used in these products are not in sufficient quantities to count as vegetable/fruit component.

 Commercial quick breads may be credited using Group D.